-The term applies to a very wide range of items whose costs maybe found by estimation, by direct measurement, or by allocation or apportionment.
+The term cost object applies to a very wide range of items and activities.
 Cost object items may include, for instance:

 - Services (such as consulting services with a specified cost).

-- Goods (such as raw materials for produing products).
+- Goods (such as raw materials for producing products).

 - Projects (for example, a product design project).

 - Customers (customers when the cost of selling or service delivery is known).

 - Contracts (such as, a product warranty support contract, when the costs of contract creation and service delivery are known).

 - Activities (such as use of a vehicle to deliver goods).